paulmagadi/paulmagadi/README.md

 <h1 align="center">Hi 👋, I'm Paul Magadi</h1>
-<h3 align="center">A passionate Fulstack Developer.</h3>
+<h3 align="center">A passionate Software Developer.</h3>

+- 🔭 I’m currently working on an eLerning Platform
+- 🌱 I’m currently learning Java and Kotlin

 <!-- Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...